ttetrafon/practice/unreal engine/game.md

 Each level can have its own game mode.
 This is selected in *Project Settings -> Game Mode Override*.

+The game mode class, and all associated subclasses, can be chosen for each level independently.
+With the level open, select the required game mode in *Window -> World Settings -> Game Mode -> Game Mode Override*.

 ## Game State
 Global state is held within the `Game Instance` class.
 A game instance is initiated when the game starts and is destroyed only when the game is closed.